eziodeyk/OR-ML-survey/README.md

 The main point of this work locates itself in the comprensive description on the structure of its GCN model, which consists of two types of layers: the input layer and convolutional layer.
 **input layer**: the two-dimensional coordinates are embedded into h-dimensional vectors, the Euclidean distances of edges concated with three indicies (1 for k-nearest neighbor, 2 for self-connection, and 0 for others) to h/2-dimensional ones.
 It states that the input of k-nearest neighbors may contribute to speed up the convergence in TSP.
 **graph convolutional layer**:
-the graph convolutional layers works on both node-embedding features and edge-emmbedding features and hierachically proceeds them into the final MLP layer, which generates the adjancent matrix as output.
+the graph convolutional layers works on both node-embedding features and edge-embedding features and hierachically proceeds them into the final MLP layer, which generates the adjancent matrix as output.

 #### End to end learning and optimization on graphs （in process)
 Bryan Wilder et al. 2019 nips, differentible approximation.